 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at help patients from all over Lee's Summit or Lenexa, Missouri. will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact to find out if scleral lenses are right for you.
+Our staff helps patients from all over Lee's Summit and Lenexa, Missouri, and will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision